digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 Since there is no hover state, the only feedback state is that links function as expected and the interaction is completed - a new window opens or a modal is closed.
 The successful execution of the action itself serves as feedback to the user.

-For toggle buttons, feedback is provided through color changes: when toggled off, the button appears in `color: --dbp-muted`; when toggled on, it changes to `--dbp-info` green.
+For toggle buttons, feedback is provided through color changes [[See toggle switcher]](#toggle-switch): when toggled off, the button appears in `color: --dbp-muted`; when toggled on, it changes to `--dbp-info` green.
 Additionally, toggle buttons include a small animation of a slider moving from the "On" to "Off" position and vice versa, providing clear visual feedback about the state change.

 ### Error Handling
 All errors appear in the `--dbp-danger` color.
 An error is always displayed with a meaningful error message and it must be clear where the error occurs.
 The following example shows the app esign [Fig.24]